- Main Menu

 Under normal circumstances, the Center requires at least a six-month lead time from the receipt of a loan request to the exhibition’s opening date.
 Please note, a longer lead time may be necessary if the loan request list is extensive, or if the Center is already heavily committed to other projects.

-Loan requests are accepted only in writing and should be directed to the Director, Amy Meyers, with a detailed explanation of the theme or purpose of the exhibition, the role of the object(s) being requested within the exhibition, information regarding the academic contributors to the project, and any plans for related exhibition publications.
+Loan requests are accepted only in writing and should be directed to the Director, Courtney J. Martin, with a detailed explanation of the theme or purpose of the exhibition, the role of the object(s) being requested within the exhibition, information regarding the academic contributors to the project, and any plans for related exhibition publications.

 There are limits to the number of loans from the Paul Mellon Collection, within each classification of object (paintings, sculpture, works on paper), that can be out on loan simultaneously, but these limits are generous.